Long Island Sound: Shoreline cities

-Major Connecticut cities on the Sound include Stamford, Norwalk, Bridgeport, New Haven, and New London.
-Cities on the New York side of the Sound include Rye, Glen Cove, New Rochelle, North Hempstead, Oyster Bay, Smithtown, Port Jefferson, Brookhaven and Riverhead, Larchmont, Mamaroneck and portions of Queens and the Bronx in New York City.
+Major Connecticut cities on the sound include Stamford, Norwalk, Bridgeport, New Haven, and New London.
+Cities and towns on the New York side of the sound include Rye, Glen Cove, New Rochelle, North Hempstead, Oyster Bay, Smithtown, Port Jefferson, Brookhaven and Riverhead, Larchmont, Mamaroneck and portions of Queens and the Bronx in New York City.

 Climate and geography

 The climate of Long Island Sound is warm temperate or Cfa in the Köppen climate classification.
 Summers are hot and humid often with convective showers and strong sunshine, while the cooler months feature cold temperatures and a mix of rain and occasional snow.